🇧🇷 Caso prefira ler em outra língua, esse artigo também foi publicado em português. Clique AQUI para acessar!

 The perfect OS does not exist, but everyone is constantly updating to always be the best version of themselves.
 However, the perfect system for you would be one that meets all your needs.

-There is also no perfect interface, but the one that you feel most comfortable to use, in which you are more productive or just the one you find most beautiful.
+There's no such thing as a perfect interface, but rather the one you feel comfortable to use, where you're the most productive or just the one you think is the most beautiful.